Amplifying Folk Harps

 Pick-ups and Microphones

-Recognizing the limitations of the tie-clip mic, I soon moved on to a transducer mic (you can get them from Dean Markley, Schaller, Barcus Berry, Fishman, Schatten and other brands).
-I started with a Dean-Markley pickup, which seemed a decent mid-range transducer, and cost about $50 Cdn (before taxes).
-However, I found it didn't stand up well to the constant wear-and-tear of detaching & re-attaching it to the harp for each gig.
+I started with a Dean-Markley pickup, which seemed a decent mid-range transducer, and cost about $50 Cdn (before taxes, back in the late 1990's).
+However, I found it didn't stand up well to the constant wear-and-tear of detaching & re-attaching it to the harp (at the time it didn't always make sense to leave it permanently affixed inside the harp).
 It lasted for a couple of years before it wore out completely.
 I then tried a Schaller oyster pickup, which was about equally effective in terms of sound, and comparably priced (mine was on sale for $45 Cdn. - most mics of that kind nowadays are around $70 and up), and this time I tried to install it a little more permanently.
 The sticky tape it came with was a bit too effective; I ended up needing a knife to get it off again when it, too, wore out (again, after less than two years).
 Also, having the cord constantly dangling from the harp was a pain when playing un-amped (even when carefully bundled up, it still sometimes buzzed against the soundboard).
+I have to say I'm much happier to have moved on to a more sophisticated pickup (the Schatten dualie Celtic Harp pickup, described above).

-The reason I was so set on this kind of stick-on variety pickup, was to avoid the bother of constantly having to cart around a mic stand (also, when it's stuck in your harp, you can't forget it or lose it).
+The reason I started using your garden variety stick-on pickup, was to avoid the bother of constantly having to cart around a mic stand (also, when it's stuck in your harp, you can't forget it or lose it).
 However, for studio work, I did find that two strategically placed instrument microphones (outside the harp) seemed to work better for a good balanced recording sound; the transducers were often too "hot".
+Although I'm game to try recording with a pickup again, now that I have more control over the sound output via my 10-band EQ.

 Placing